enricobu96/myMID/docs/environment/data_utils.md

 [Show source in data_utils.py:19](https://github.com/enricobu96/myMID/blob/main/environment/data_utils.py#L19)

 Performs (partial) derivative.
-TODO: this code was found to be obsolete (it's part of Trajectron++): fix it.
+This is the fixed version on the repo.

 #### Signature